 Instructions:

 If you’re me and you have no idea where anything is find a small, sturdy screwdriver and push on it until it pops through the bottom of the can.
-It’s easy on the small ones, trickier on the #10 cans
+It’s easy on the small ones, but a bit trickier on the #10 cans

 Cut the bottoms at an angle to keep them from unraveling, you can also seal them with a lighter but I don’t have that kind of time (or a lighter)

-5. Glue the ribbon all around, start in the back so if you have to overlap your last piece it’s not as noticeable
+Once you”ve got enough strips cut grab your glue gun and add the streamers.
+I found it was easiest to start in the back so if you have to overlap your last piece it’s not as noticeable

-6. Cut a 12 inch length of fishing line for the hanger and tie it in a loop.
-Thread on the paper clip as a stopper
+The final step is to cut a length of fishing line for the hanger and tie it in a loop.
+Thread on the paper clip as a stopper, pull the loop through the top of the can and hang your ghosts.

-I hung mine in the garden and they look really good with the constant breeze.
-I haven’t put up the spiderwebs yet so they’re the only bit of Halloween outside at the moment.
+I hung my ghosties in the garden and they look really good with the constant breeze!

 If you’re on the wilder side you can also use them to make a fashion statement.